rosettatype/legible-typography/_chapters/5-overview-of-research.md

 Figure 5.5: Ranked order from most to least legible based on paired comparisons before word recognition task.

-Question: Can you suggest why designers might have a stronger bias towards perceiving conventional typefaces as more legible than unconventional ones?
+> Question: Can you suggest why designers might have a stronger bias towards perceiving conventional typefaces as more legible than unconventional ones?
+{: .question }

 The typefaces that were read most easily also grouped according to conventional and unconventional, with conventional more legible.
 There